glaciers-in-archives/snowman/README.md

 #### Layouts and child templates

 Child templates and layouts are just regular Go templates that use the `define`, `block`, and `template` statements.
-To make layouts and child templates discoverable to Snowman they should be placed under `views/includes`.
+To make layouts and child templates discoverable to Snowman they should be placed anywhere under `views`.
 You can see both layouts and child templates in the examples provided in the examples directory.

 #### Built in template functions